mhammell-laboratory/ASAP_CRN_data_analysis_scripts/README.md

 # ASAP_CRN_data_analysis_scripts
-Scripts used in data analysis for ASAP CRN projects.
+Scripts used in data analysis for ASAP CRN projects of Team Jakobsson.

 For more information, please contact mghcompbio@gmail.com